PrincetonUniversity/lucid/docs/tutorial_interpreter.md

 # Tutorial 2: the Lucid interpreter

 Lucid's interpreter type checks a program and then executes it on a pre-defined trace of events specified in a json file.
-Why use the Lucid interpreter instead of compiling to P4-Tofino and testing on the Tofino ASIC model?
+The Lucid interpreter is a quick way to prototype and test the correctness of a program before compiling it to P4 for the Tofino.
+There are a few reasons to use the interpreter instead of always compiling programs to P4 and testing them on the Tofino.

-1. **Agile development** Compiling to P4, then to Tofino, then running the ASIC model takes a long time -- 30+ seconds for a simple program, possibly hours for a complex program.
-The interpreter, on the other hand, runs almost instantly (unless you are simulating a large workload).
-This makes iterating and prototyping *much* faster than in P4, where your only option is to compile everything to the ASIC model.
+1. **Agile development.** Compiling to P4, then to Tofino, then running the Tofino ASIC model takes a long time.
+The interpreter, on the other hand, runs almost instantly, which makes iterating and prototyping *much* faster.

-2. **Semantics and compiler bugs** The interpreter defines the semantics of the Lucid language in a relatively straightforward way.
-It is relatively free of bugs, because it is so much less complex than the Lucid --> Tofino toolchain.
-Simply put, in the interpreter things work the way they are supposed to work.
-So, you can use the interpreter to quickly gain confidence that there are no logical bugs in your program.
-In P4, its often very hard to tell if a program doesn't work because of a logical bug, a compiler bug, or a misunderstanding of the underlying hardware.
+2. **Semantics and compiler bugs.** The interpreter defines the semantics of the Lucid language in a relatively straightforward way.
+It also has far fewer bugs than the Lucid --> Tofino toolchain, because its so much simpler.
+So, you can use the interpreter to quickly find and eliminate logical bugs in your program.

-3. **Language features** The interpreter supports the full Lucid language.
-There are some features not yet supported by the compiler, such as delaying events and scheduling events to execute at different nodes in the network.
+3. **Language features.** The interpreter supports the full Lucid language.
+In contrast, there are some features that the compiler doesn't support yet, like delaying events and scheduling events to execute at different nodes in the network.

-4. **Type-and-effects checking** The final reason to use the interpreter is because Lucid's type checking is done before interpretation.
-So, if your Lucid program that interprets, you *know* that the program uses persistent state in a way that can be mapped to the underlying hardware.
-That being said, it is still possible to write programs that interpret, but cannot fit into the underlying hardware's resources.
-Typically we use the interpreter for fast prototyping and correctness testing, then switch to the compiler when it is time to optimize the program.
+4. **Type-and-effects checking.** The final reason to use the interpreter is because Lucid's type checking is done before interpretation.
+So, if your Lucid program  interprets, you know that the program uses persistent state in a way that can be mapped to legal instructions and laid out in a valid way for the underlying architecture.
+That being said, it is still possible to write programs that interpret, but require more resources than the underlying hardware can provide.

 ## Using the interpreter